 A main advantage of the OF compared to the LF or SF is its increased forecast availability.
-This is visualized in Figure 3, where the number of available forecasts for the 80 turbines of GTI for LF, SF and OF is shown.
-It becomes clear that the LF and SF complement each other well in terms of data availability (cf. Section 3.2) from which the OF can benefit.
-It shows high availability in the wind farm's centre, which decreases when approaching the north-westerly and south-easterly region of the wind farm.
+This is visualized in Fig. 3, where the number of available forecasts for the 80 turbines of GT I for LF, SF and OF is shown.
+It becomes clear that the LF and SF complement each other well in terms of data availability (see Sect.
+3.2) from which the OF can benefit.
+It shows high availability in the wind farm's centre, which decreases when approaching the north-westerly and southeasterly region of the wind farm.
 This is a consequence of lidar trajectories, wind farm layout and wind conditions at the site.
-The OF's availability for the selected turbines GT30-GT75 after filtering turbines during non-normal operation (cf. Section 3.2) is depicted in Figure 3 (d).
+The OF's availability for the selected turbines, GT30- GT75, after filtering turbines during non-normal operation (see Sect.
+3.2) is depicted in Fig. 3d.

 In addition to the forecast availability also the forecast skill can benefit from a combination of the two forecasting methodologies.
 Figure 7 depicts the $\overline{\text{crps}}$ for the OF compared to the LF, the SF and persistence for the 46 remaining turbines.
-To be able to compare OF and LF respectively SF we only consider situations for which both of the forecasts are available.
-That means, in Figure 7 (a) we only take those OFs into account that consist of either a combination of LF and SF or solely the LF.
+To be able to compare OF and LF with SF we only consider situations for which both of the forecasts are available.
+That means that in Fig. 7a we only take those OFs into account that consist of either a combination of LF and SF or solely the LF.
 We distinguish between unstable atmospheric conditions (L < 0) in blue and stable ones (L > 0) in red.
-The dot size represents the number of available forecasts at the respective turbine and is scaled with the maximal value of available forecasts within
+The dot size represents the number of available forecasts at the respective turbine and is scaled with the maximal value of available forecasts within each subplot.
+Data positioned below the diagonal black line indicates an improvement of the OF's forecast skill compared to the reference method.